 Prior to joining HPGR, Kim was an associate with J. Kirk Trombley, PA, in Barrington and Sanders & McDermott, PLLC in Hampton.
 Kim worked for six years as a human resources professional at two Boston area colleges prior to attending law school.
 She is experienced in non-profit governance, workers’ compensation management, wage and hour issues, union grievance procedures, and other employment issues.

-Kim lives in Lee with her husband, teenaged son, two Welsh Pembroke Corgis, and a flock of chickens.
+Kim lives in Lee with her husband, teenaged son, a puppy, and a flock of chickens.
 Kim’s civic involvement includes work with several non-profits along with the MA/NH Chapter of the Alzheimer’s Association.
+Most recently, Kim has been named as a Congressional Ambassador by the Alzheimer’s Impact Movement working with Senator Jeanne Shaheen’s office on issues relating to Alzheimer’s and other dementias.
 When she’s not at her desk, she is out camping, gardening, and or inside with a good book.

 - New Hampshire

 - U.S. District Courts of New Hampshire and Maine

 - University of Alabama School of Law, J.D.

 - New Hampshire Women’s Bar Association

 - Past chair, New Hampshire Bar Association Gender Equality Committee

 - Former member, Committee on Cooperation with the Courts